How to Deal with Social Anxiety after COVID

 Speak with Someone

-Stephanie Post, PsyD. at Higher Self Psychotherapy specializes in trauma therapy, anxiety therapy, depression therapy, and self-esteem therapy online anywhere in California and in the Marina neighborhood of San Francisco.
+Stephanie Post, PsyD. at Higher Self Psychotherapy is a certified EMDR and Sensorimotor Psychotherapist.
+She specializes in anxiety therapy, depression therapy, self-esteem therapy, and trauma therapy online anywhere in California and in the Marina neighborhood of San Francisco.
+She uses EMDR therapy, Sensorimotor Psychotherapy, and IFS therapy to help clients thrive.